RISO basics

 Time to Shine initiative, Young Start and The Robertson Trust.

-We are currently supported by Baillie Gifford, the William Grant foundation, Creative Scotland and The Robertson Trust.
+We are currently supported by the William Grant Foundation, and the National Lottery via Creative Scotland.